RealCaddish/liberian_water_access/README.md

 This project aims to map out internal water access in Liberia from data collected by the Liberian Water Point Data provided by the Akvo Foundation, a not-for-profit foundation that creates open source internet and mobile software sensors working towards collaborative development efforts in the fields of water, sanitation, agriculture, health, energy and other fields around the world.
-This particular dataset seeks to map out access points to clean drinking water throughout Liberia and provide information about drinking pump status, provider, and other useful information.
+This particular dataset seeks to map out access points water and provide information about drinking pump status, fecal content, provider, and other useful information.

 The project will utilize npm scripts through Node.js to configure analysis on the front and backends.
 The workflow process will be demonstrated in Chapter 2, followed by a webmapping process that consists of Chapter 3.
 Data collected for this project is outlined here: